emizrak/academicwebsite/content/home/about.md

   year = 2017

 [[education.courses]]
-  course = "MEng in Artificial Intelligence" institution = "Massachusetts Institute of Technology" year = 2009
+  course = "MSc in Abnormal and Clinical Psychology" institution = "University of Wales, Swansea" year = 2011

 [[education.courses]]
-  course = "BSc in Artificial Intelligence" institution = "Massachusetts Institute of Technology" year = 2008
+  course = "BA in Psychology and Management" institution = "Istanbul Bilgi University" year = 2009

 +++

 # Biography

-Lena Smith is a professor of artificial intelligence at the Stanford AI Lab.
-Her research interests include distributed robotics, mobile computing and programmable matter.
-She leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.
+I am a postdoctoral scholar at the University of California, Davis.

-Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Sed neque elit, tristique placerat feugiat ac, facilisis vitae arcu.
-Proin eget egestas augue.
-Praesent ut sem nec arcu pellentesque aliquet.
-Duis dapibus diam vel metus tempus vulputate.
+I am interested in retrieval from memory.
+How we fail to retrieve and forget, how we can retrieve more efficiently.